USD to ZAR Forecast 2026, 2027, 2028, 2029, 2030 –XS

 South Africa’s reform trajectory is critical.
 The government must confront three major challenges to unlock the Rand’s long-term potential.

 First, the energy crisis must be addressed through Eskom’s restructuring and private sector participation in power generation.
-Second, Transnet’s logistics failures, which disrupt exports of key commodities such as coal, iron ore, and agricultural goods, need urgent reform.
+Second, Transnet’s logistics failures, which disrupt the export of key commodities such as coal, iron ore, and agricultural goods, require urgent reform.

 Third, fiscal discipline and political stability within the Government of National Unity (GNU) must be preserved to sustain investor trust.
 Without tangible progress in these areas, the Rand’s long-term fair value will remain suppressed.